NATIONAL INNOVATION AND DIGITAL INFRASTRUCTURE PLAN (2021–2026)

 4.2 Cyber Defence Command (CDC)

-The CDC, co-located with Memorial University, safeguards public networks, critical infrastructure, and communications with Six Eyes partners.
+The CDC, co-located with Memorial University, safeguards public networks, critical infrastructure, and communications with allied North Atlantic partners.

 4.3 Digital ID and Privacy Framework